-Students in the International and European Governance and Public Management tracks of the Master in Public Administration.
+Students in the International and European Governance and Public Management and Leadership tracks of the Master in Public Administration who started the master in February 2020.

 This course provides a link between Research Design and the Master’s Thesis.
 It consists of a series of online learning modules covering different academic skills, qualitative and quantitative methods of data collection as well as methods of analysis (regression analysis; qualitative interviewing; survey research; comparative analysis; etc.).
-The online learning modules are combined with face-to-face group sessions in which these methods are discussed and applied.
+The online learning modules are combined with Kaltura Live sessions in which these methods are discussed and applied.
 Students do not need to take all modules, but are able to tailor their own learning track depending on their methodological needs and interests in the thesis.
 The online component includes video and audio lectures, exercises and quizzes.
 For the face-to-face group sessions, students will need to prepare an assignment.
-During the group sessions assignments will be discussed and students will be presented with short exercises to practice the methods they have studied online.
+During the Kaltura Live sessions, students will be presented with short exercises to practice the methods they have studied online.

 After taking this course, students will be able to: